Aricwithana/DOMLauncher/README.md

 Credits & Thanks:

 Cordova/Phonegap IRC Peoples:  Devgeeks, EionRobb & MitchW.
 Without these main three this would not exist.
+There are others but so many to name.
 DOMLauncher Font:  http://www.levien.com/type/myfonts/inconsolata.html
 Cordova Developers